acenet-arc/vm-management/README.md

 ### setup/updating

-The same [`manage_sites.yml`](manage_sites.yml) playbook both updates and sets up sites as needed based on the settings in the inventory file.
+The same [`manage_sites.yml`](manage_sites.yml) playbook both updates and sets up sites as needed based on the settings in your inventory file.
 It can also restore sites from existing backups on different hosts.
 Port numbers and urls need to be considered when restoring sites on different hosts.

-  `$ ansible-playbook -i ./inventory.yml -l wp_hosts ./playbooks/manage_sites.yml`
+  `$ ansible-playbook -i ./inventory.yml -l website_hosts ./playbooks/manage_sites.yml`

 ### Adding a new site to a host